 The Neonatal Unit – What to Expect

 It is a good idea to familiarise yourself with your new surroundings, find the family sitting room, the place to store your belongings, breastfeeding rooms and canteen.
 You will be expected to wash your hands and remove your outdoor coats before going into the rooms where babies are cared for.
-There are hand washing facilities in all the rooms and sanitises positioned around the unit, your hands can become quite sore from the harsh cleaning, so it’s worth investing in some good hand cream.
-Ask about the practical things – is there free parking at the hospital and find out how you get a permit.
+There are hand washing facilities in all the rooms and sanitisers positioned around the unit.
+Your hands can become quite sore from the harsh cleaning, so it’s worth investing in some good hand cream.
+Ask about the practical things – is there free parking at the hospital and if so find out how you get a permit.

-It is a lot to take in initially, if your baby is in neonatal intensive care, the likelihood is there will be lots of wires and monitors.
-You might also start to hear lots of terminology that you are don’t understand.
-Ask the nurse looking after you baby to explain what the wires, monitors and machines do.
-You may not take it all in straight away, but you will soon become familiar with what everything does, it then becomes a lot less scary.
-Ask lots of questions, the doctors and nurses will be more than happy to explain anything you don’t understand.
+It is a lot to take in initially.
+If your baby is in neonatal intensive care, the likelihood is there will be lots of wires, monitors and machines.
+You might also start to hear lots of terminology that you don’t understand.
+Ask the nurse looking after your baby to explain what the wires, monitors and machines do.
+You may not take it all in straight away, but you will soon become familiar with what everything does; it then becomes a lot less scary.
+Ask lots of questions – the doctors and nurses will be more than happy to explain anything you don’t understand.
 Remember, this is your baby and you are a key member of the team caring for them.

 Parents thoughts and feelings on NICU

-Always remember, however you feel when you first see your baby on the neonatal unit, is completely normal, each experience is different and how each mum and dad will feel will be different too.
+Always remember, however you feel when you first see your baby on the neonatal unit, it is completely normal.
+Each experience is different and how each mum and dad will feel will be different too.

 New mums on the unit often feel guilt when they first see their baby.
-They feel guilty that they couldn’t keep their little one in the womb for longer, they may overplay every part of their pregnancy to find something which could have caused this.
-Many mums will grieve for their pregnancy, grieve for the birth they had planned, and grieve for that all the things new mums expect to do.
-Your baby may be too unstable for you to cuddle them, this can be very tough and it can feel hard to bond with your baby.
-Ask the nurses about positive touch and comfort holding, these are a good way to for you and baby to feel close to each other.
-You may feel scared of getting too attached to your baby in case something terrible happens, lots of parents on the unit can relate to this.
+They feel guilty that they couldn’t keep their little one in the womb for longer, and they may overplay every part of their pregnancy to find something which could have caused this.
+Many mums will grieve for their pregnancy, grieve for the birth they had planned, and grieve for all the things new mums expect to do.
+Your baby may be too unstable for you to cuddle them.
+This can be very tough and as a result it can feel hard to bond with your baby.
+Ask the nurses about positive touch and comfort holding.
+These are a good way to for you and baby to feel close to each other.
+You may feel scared of getting too attached to your baby in case something terrible happens, and lots of parents on the unit can relate to this.
 The staff may tell you to talk to your baby, as they will recognise your voice.
 This can feel strange, especially with so many people around.
-Reading is a good way round this, your baby will love hearing your voice and you may feel more comfortable reading.
+Reading is a good way around this – your baby will love hearing your voice and you may feel more comfortable reading to them.

-Some parents can’t help feel bitter when they see other families going home, especially when they have an older baby who is a long way from being discharged.
-At the same time, those families who have only been there a short time can feel they have no place to be upset, the phrase “I know there are much sicker babies than ours” is all too common.
-One day in neonatal care is one day too long, you are entitled to feel angry, sad, and frustrated, regardless of why your baby is on the unit or for how long.
+Some parents can’t help but feel bitter when they see other families going home, especially when they have an older baby who is a long way from being discharged.
+At the same time, those families who have only been on the unit a short time can feel they have no place to be upset.
+The phrase “I know there are much sicker babies than ours” is all too common.
+One day in neonatal care is one day too long – you are entitled to feel angry, sad, and frustrated, regardless of why your baby is on the unit or for how long.

-For further advise and support check out Hey It’s Ok which was written for other parents by Josie who has had two babies in neonatal care.
+For further advice and support check out Hey It’s Ok, which was written for other parents by Josie who has had two babies in neonatal care.